jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 >3. $t_3:=t_2-1$, ill-conditioned, relative condition number of this step: $K_3(t_2)=\left|\frac{t_2}{t_2-1}\right|$, which becomes unbounded for $t_2$ close to $1$!
 >On the other hand, the problem is well-conditioned.
 Solve it by writing:
 >$$f(x)=\sqrt{1+x}-1=\frac{(\sqrt{1+x}+1)(\sqrt{1+x}-1)}{\sqrt{1+x}+1}=\frac{x}{\sqrt{1+x}+1},$$
->which can be evaluated directly.
+>which can be evaluated directly close to zero.

 ### Numerical differentiation